Russian parliament votes for public smoking ban

 Under the draft legislation tobacco advertising will be outlawed and smoking in public places such as restaurants, bars and hotels will be phased out.
 It will also ban kiosks and outlets in stations from selling cigarettes, much to the consternation of the kiosk owners who say they could be put out of business.

-Deputies in the Russian Duma, the country's lower house of parliament, voted overwhelmingly in favor of the bill at its first reading, with 429 votes in favor and two abstentions.
+Deputies in the Russian Duma, the country's lower house of parliament, voted overwhelmingly in favour of the bill at its first reading, with 429 votes in favour and two abstentions.

 Deputy Health Minister Sergei Velmyaikin said in the Duma that the purpose of the bill was not to reduce the number of smokers, but to prevent that number growing.